harikrishnanp2551/ab_testing/README.md

 [kaggle]
 username = "your_kaggle_username"
 key = "your_kaggle_key"
-On Streamlit Cloud: set these values in Settings → Secrets.

-Run the app:

-bash
-Copy code
+On Streamlit Cloud, one can set the same keys via the Secrets UI.

+Run:

 streamlit run app.py

-📂 File Structure
+File Layout
-pgsql
-Copy code
 .
 ├── app.py
 ├── db_utils.py